Get the best deal for your energy

 What is a variable-rate tariff?

-A variable-rate tariff means the price you pay for your energy can change any time.
+A variable-rate tariff means the price you pay for your energy can change at any time.
 Energy companies set variable-rate tariffs.

 Let's assume you use the same amount of energy every month.
 If market energy prices fall, so may your variable-rate tariff, meaning a lower energy bill that month.
+But if energy prices rise, so will your energy bill.
+Variable-rate tariffs can be advantageous when wholesale energy prices are low but they can become expensive when market prices rise.

 Young family looking at their computer